dalehumby/Eskom-Loadshedding-NodeRED/README.md

 ### Eskom schedule

-Eskom does not make a similar calculator (other than in an Excel sheet), so I chose to scrape the Eskom website for my areas schedule.
+Eskom does not make a similar calculator (other than in an Excel sheet), so I chose to scrape the Eskom website for my areas' schedule.
 This can definitely be improved.
 (PRs welcome.)

-The easiest way to get the URL used in `Get Home schedule from Eskom API` is to go to the [Eskom loadshedding](https://loadshedding.eskom.co.za/) website, open Chrome dev tools, go to the Network tab and then search for your suburb in the Quicksearch for Direct Eskom Customers box.
+The easiest way to get the URL used in _Get Home schedule from Eskom API_ is to go to the [Eskom loadshedding](https://loadshedding.eskom.co.za/) website, open Chrome dev tools, go to the Network tab and then search for your suburb in the Quicksearch for Direct Eskom Customers box.
 Select the suburb, and the page that is loaded is the URL you want.

-Paste that URL, something like `https://loadshedding.eskom.co.za/LoadShedding/GetScheduleM/64660/2/Western%20Cape/822?_=1622753016064` into the URL box of the `Get Home schedule from Eskom API` node.
+Paste that URL, something like `https://loadshedding.eskom.co.za/LoadShedding/GetScheduleM/64660/2/Western%20Cape/822?_=1622753016064` into the URL box of the _Get Home schedule from Eskom API_ node.
 Where you see `/2/` in the URL, replace it with `/{{stage}}/` to substitute the current loadshedding stage and pull the correct calendar.

 ## MQTT messages